jozu-ai/kitops/docs/src/docs/quick-start.md

 2. Create and navigate to a new folder on your filesystem.
 We'd suggest calling it `KitStart` but any name works.

-One more note...with Kit, packing and pushing are separate steps (same with unpacking and pulling).
+One more note...with KitOps, packing and pushing are separate steps (same with unpacking and pulling).
 Packing builds the ModelKit using the content outlined in the `Kitfile` manifest.
 Pushing takes a built ModelKit from your local registry and sends it to any remote registry.
 We strongly recommend tagging your ModelKits with a version number and any other tags that will help your team (e.g., challenger, champion, v1.3, dev, production, etc...)

 ## Learning to use the CLI